 #3 – SEEDING CONFERENCE CHAMPIONS — All conference champions would automatically be seeded 1 – 10 using the computer algorithms mentioned above.
 (Again….NO SELECTION COMMITTEE!)

-#4 – SEEDING AT-LARGE TEAMS — The teams who lost their conference championship game. . . and ONLY the teams who lost in their conference championship game . . . would then be seeded 11 – 16 using the same computer algorithm stated above.
+#4 – SEEDING AT-LARGE TEAMS — The teams who played in and lost their conference championship game. . . and ONLY the teams who played in and lost their conference championship game . . . would then be seeded 11 – 20 using the same computer algorithms stated above and seeds 11 – 16 would be selected as At-Large teams for the playoffs while teams seeded 17 – 20 would be selected to a tier 1 bowl game.
 (Once again…NO SELECTION COMMITTEE!)

 #5 – PAIRINGS — Conference Champions who are seeded 1 – 10 respectively would be matched against lower seeded teams with the top six seeds being seeded against the lower seeded at-Large teams. (for example: Seed 1 vs. Seed 16, Seed 2 vs. Seed 15 and so on…).

 #6 – HOME FIELD & VISITING TEAMS — Conference champions seeded 1 – 10 would get to play on their home field while lower seeded teams would have to travel to the higher seeded locations.
 Home Field advantage would be a “perk” for teams that won their respective conferences outright and finished with a higher seeding based on the computer algorithms.